Directed by: Claudio Cupellini, Francesca Comencini

 On the other side of the Camorra, we get to learn more of the Confederate ‘System’ run by The Wizard, The Charmer and brothers The Graduate and Crazy and how their power compares to that of Gennaro Savastano.
 As sworn enemies, the System become the antagonists of the show, if a series where all characters are corrupt and unlikable can actually have antagonists but you get my point.
 The war isn’t small time anymore like it was in Secondigliano.
 This time it has escalated and Genny, Ciro and Blue Blood find themselves competing against the big boys.
 Can they find help from old associate Annalisa ‘Scianel’ Magliocca to help fund their impending war?

 New characters means new storylines and although the goals never really seem to change – they all want power, turf, money or revenge – the programme still keeps it fresh for viewers thanks to the partnerships forged throughout the show.
 You never know which way it’s going to turn as one moment two characters can be the best of friends and the next sworn enemies.
 Relationships forged in Gomorrah are as fickle as the wind and ultimately there’s only one person you can trust: yourself.
 However, there’s one thing guaranteed with Gomorrah – there’s never a dull moment.
 Sure, it can have its slow starts but once its current storyline is established, chaos ensues and anything goes… and anyone.
 Something I learned very quickly with this remarkable series is that no-one is safe from the writer’s pen and many characters, major and minor, can meet a sticky end at any given moment.
 That is what I love about this show.
-It simply doesn’t give a flying fuck and will be ruthless when it comes to carnage reflecting the brutality of real life organised crime.
+It simply doesn’t give a damn and will be ruthless when it comes to carnage reflecting the brutality of real life organised crime.

 With a lot of the major characters having been offed previously, Season Three of GOMORRAH is perhaps not the strongest out of the three seasons but it doesn’t make it any less enjoyable.
 Everything what made the previous seasons shocking and addictive are present here except this season reflects how time has changed people with Ciro being the main embodiment of the sentiment; older, out of shape and having lost everything.
 However, that fire isn’t completely out and they still know their trade better than anyone else.
 To me though, this series is all about “out with the old, in with the new” which I suspect will be the focus of Season 4.